IandIUsername/overtime/README.md

 - administrate admin dashboard
 - email summary to managers for approval
 - needs to be documented if employee did not log overtime
+- block non admin and guest user to admin

 ##ui
 - bootstrap formatting - complete